So you just got your new (vintage) furniture lovingly restored by us; the next step is to make sure you know how to keep it looking that good.

 Do the same if you get scratches.
 If you feel the piece needs more cleaning, apply Danish oil with the steel wool instead of cloth.

-You can also use wax instead of Danish oil or try interchanging these.
+You can also use teak oil (not for outdoor teak), wax or Lemon oil instead of Danish oil or try interchanging these.

 Most likely it will take less time for you to oil the piece than it took for me to write this post-:-).